The coronavirus pandemic has forever changed the way many of us think about architectural design and materials.

 The benefits of copper in fighting pathogens is a bigger topic today due to the COVID crisis, but talk isn’t action.

 While price remains a roadblock, that might be more perception than reality.
 Copper costs about $1.50 more per pound than stainless steel.
 But for large-volume projects involving architectural mouldings, that doesn’t translate to a huge increase as a percentage of overall costs.
-Even better, recently developed antimicrobial copper alloys are more affordable than traditional copper, while keeping the germ-killing qualities.
+Even better, recently developed antimicrobial copper alloys are more affordable than traditional copper, while maintaining those germ-killing qualities.